Understanding Duty to Defend versus Duty to Indemnify

-Whether you have underinsured coverage or customized coverage, it is important to know that in the event of a car accident, your insurance company may not defend you.
+Whether you have underinsured coverage or customized coverage, it is essential to know that in the event of a car accident, your insurance company may not defend you.

-This is why it is important to read the insurance policy before purchasing it, as the insurance context may not work in your favor in certain claims.
+This is why it is essential to read the car insurance policy before purchasing it, as the insurance context may not work in your favor in certain claims.

 For instance, things might be different when comparing commercial vehicles and personal ones involved in a car accident.

 Here, we will go over the duty to defend, the duty to indemnify, and an example to explain the rules of each.

 The duty to defend gets triggered when a claim brought by a third party is against an insured to recover compensation for their loss.
 In such situations, an insurance company must appoint a defense counsel or pay for the legal fees of defending the policyholder against the claims.
-If you decide to select your own legal representative to protect your rights, the insurer must reimburse the attorney fees.
+The insurer must reimburse the attorney fees if you decide to select your own legal representative to protect your rights.

 Three steps help determine the duty to defend, and these are:

-There is a lot of confusion between the duty to defend and the duty to indemnify, and these are often linked with one another.
-However, that is not the case as the duty to indemnify comes at the end of a lawsuit when the liability gets established.
-In simple words, the duty to indemnify is the insurer’s duty to settle claims.
+There is a lot of confusion about the duty to defend and indemnify, which are often linked.
+However, that is not the case, as the duty to indemnify comes at the end of a lawsuit when the liability gets established.
+Simply put, the insurer’s duty to indemnify is to settle claims.

 Unlike the duty to defend that comes out of the policy, the duty to indemnify arises after examining all the evidence and information throughout the case period.

 Compensation gets awarded based on all the evidence presented.
 However, the insurer will only pay the claims up to the limits of the professional liability policy.
-This means that if the third party wins the case, an insurer will only pay claims up to the limits mentioned in the insured’s policy.
+If the third party wins the case, an insurer will only pay claims up to the limits mentioned in the insured’s policy.

 Some jurisdictions argue that if there is no duty to defend, then there is no duty to indemnify, while other jurisdictions hold that even if the duty to defend exists, an insurer may not have the duty to indemnify.

-In the case of a duty to defend, an indemnification provision where an insurer is responsible for defending will trigger the insurer’s duty to defend.
+In the case of a duty to defend, an indemnification provision in which an insurer is responsible will trigger the insurer’s duty to defend.
 In the case of a duty to indemnify, the indemnification provision protects the insurer by only processing claims up to the policy limits if the third party wins the case.

-In certain states, like California, the Indemnitor must defend actions or proceedings brought against the indemnitee at their request in regards to the matters embraced by the indemnity.
+In certain states, like California, the indemnitor must defend actions or proceedings brought against the indemnitee at their request regarding the matters embraced by the indemnity.
 This may not be the case with other states, as the state law for defense obligations may vary.

 To help understand the duty to defend and the duty to indemnify, let’s go over a real-life car accident case involving two vehicles.
-This is a story about a legit wrongful death case involving a car accident, posted on Matt Fisher’s tumbler account.
+This story is about a legit wrongful death case involving a car accident posted on Matt Fisher’s tumbler account.

 The family pursued the negligent driver’s insurer, who settled the claims in the deceased victim’s estate.
 However, the compensation barely amounted to anything since the negligent driver did not have sufficient coverage.
 Luckily, the victim had underinsured coverage with Progressive Insurance.

-When it was time for the underinsured coverage to kick in, Progressive lawyers took the stage to defend the negligent driver instead of their own policyholder to get out of paying money towards the victim’s estate.
+When it was time for the under-insured coverage to kick in, Progressive lawyers took the stage to defend the negligent driver instead of their policyholder to get out of paying money for the victim’s estate.
 In the end, the jury found that the other driver was guilty and negligent, which raises questions about the defense obligation of Progressive Insurance.

-The principles behind duty to defend and duty to indemnify and the state laws can often get confusing.
-If you got into a car accident, contact us at (213) 596-9642 and get a free consultation with our underinsured motorist attorney legal experts today!
+The principles behind the duty to defend and duty to indemnify and the state laws can often get confusing.
+If you have a car accident, contact us at (213) 596-9642 and get a free consultation with our underinsured motorist attorney legal experts today!